Here we highlight events relevant to computational method development and energy research.

 Sofia Apergi joined our group as a PhD candidate.
 She will combine her background in both Mathematics and Condensed Matter Physics to develop DFTB method for studying defects physics of complex perovskite compounds.

-Haibo Xue proves that several smaller ions make room for a large one in perovskite lattices.
+On Advanced Functional Materials, Haibo proves that smaller ions make room for a large one.

 As one of the six international experts in the area of solar cell materials, Shuxia Tao has been invited as a guest editor at open access journal PLOS ONE.
 The focus collection is ‘Photovoltaic Solar Cell Materials: Design, Fabrication and Testing’.